HwangSeonPark/less-is-more-kg/README.md

-# UniKG: A Unified Framework for Knowledge Graph Construction and Canonicalization with Large Language Models
+# Less Is More: Knowledge Graph Construction and Schema-Guided Canonicalization with LLMs

-Official implementation of **"UniKG: A Unified Framework for Knowledge Graph Construction and Canonicalization with Large Language Models"**.
+Official implementation of **"Less Is More: Knowledge Graph Construction and Schema-Guided Canonicalization with LLMs"**.

 ## Paper Figure (Overview)